ChestnutEOS/eosio-chestnutmsig/README.md

 new account and are ment to be kept safely offline and used as backup keys for the account.
 The third key is associated with a new `config` permission that will be used for setting up the parameters of the account.
 This key/permission cannot transfer tokens or perform any other eosio action.
 The fourth key is associated with a new `chestnut` permission that is then linked to token transfers on the chestnut smart contract.
 The `config` key can be placed into a wallet and used to configure the parameters then removed and kept offline if the user wishes for a higher level of security.
-Then the `chestnut` key can placed into any wallet and the user can safely transfer EOS through the chestnut smart contract without ever having to worry about making a mistake.
+Finally, the `chestnut` key can placed into any wallet and the user can safely transfer EOS through the chestnut smart contract without ever having to worry about making a mistake.